Support our work! The Inertia may earn a small commission from affiliate links in this article. Learn more about our gear review policy here.

 Like in most outdoor gear categories, there is usually a pretty consistent relationship between price and performance with SUP Paddles.
 As you add stiffer and lighter materials or more complex adjustment mechanisms, the price will keep going up.

 In general, the most affordable paddles will have aluminum shafts and nylon or plastic blades.
-These will be the heaviest options, but will usually be fairly durable and a reasonable choice for beginner paddlers or those that are tough on their gear.
-We’d recommend the Abahub 3-Piece Adjustable Paddle as the best and most reasonably-priced budget paddle.
+These will be the heaviest options, but will usually be fairly durable and a reasonable choice for beginner paddlers or those who are tough on their gear.
+We’d recommend the Abahub 3-Piece Adjustable Paddle as the best and most reasonably priced budget paddle.

 The most expensive paddles will have carbon fiber shafts and blades and the most complex and efficient adjustment systems.
 They will almost always be the lightest, the stiffest, and the nicest looking.
 The Kialoa Pipes II is our favorite high-performance carbon fiber paddle, but it has a pretty steep price tag to match its high-end quality and performance.

 Paddles with fiberglass shafts and blades will typically provide the best blend of performance and value.
-Fiberglass paddles can be surprisingly lightweight and stiff, and can offer similar performance as carbon fiber paddles with only a small weight penalty, but often a notable price savings.
-We’d highly recommend the NRS Rush as a great blend of price and performance.
+Fiberglass paddles can be surprisingly lightweight and stiff and can offer similar performance as carbon fiber paddles with only a small weight penalty, but often a notable price savings.
+We’d highly recommend the Vamo Explorer Carbon-Fiberglass Adjustable Stand Up Paddle as a great blend of price and performance.
 It’s one of the lightest and stiffest paddles we tested, but costs nearly half the price of full carbon fiber paddles.

 Return to Top Picks | Return to Comparison Table